Historic Sites In Nebraska. More Than Just Parks has 5 incredible must-see sites for you to visit.

 4. Niobrara National Scenic River

-As the National Park Service proclaims, it’s 76 miles of free-flowing fun.
+As the National Park Service proclaims, the Niobrara National Scenic River is 76 miles of free-flowing fun.
 It’s a place where you can canoe, tube, or kayak.

 It’s a family friendly river and offers scenic views of waterfalls, wildlife, and the unique geology of the Niobrara River Valley.
-But it’s also a scenic site that’s not without its history, too, which is why I included it.
+But it’s also a scenic site that’s not without its history, too, which is why we included it.

 The Early People Of The Niobrara